elixir-cldr/cldr_html/README.md

 HTML helper functions for CLDR.

-# Usage
+## Usage

-* [Implemented] Select currencies - by default the currencies of the locales configured in the default backend
+* Select currencies - by default the currencies of the locales configured in the default backend

-* [Implemented] Select units - by default the units returned by `Cldr.Unit.known_units/0`
+* Select units - by default the units returned by `Cldr.Unit.known_units/0`

-* [Implemented] Select territories - by default the territories returned by `Cldr.known_territories/0`
+* Select territories - by default the territories returned by `Cldr.known_territories/0`

-* [Not Implemented] Select languages
+* [Implemented] Select locales - by default the list of locales known to `Cldr.default_backend!/0`

 * [Not Implemented] Select days of the week and months of the year in a given locale